Understanding Cyber Liability Insurance Coverage

-Cyber liability and network security coverage is a constantly evolving, and often confusing, form of insurance, but a necessary part of every collector’s commercial insurance policy line-up.
-With the increased frequency of hacks and network breach related incidences, there is also an increased need for network security awareness.
-Collection firms and agencies are especially attractive targets due to large amount of stored data containing personally identifiable (PII) and protected health information (PHI).
-Cyber insurance has already become a standard requirement for many collection contracts and association membership certifications, and requests for proof of cyber liability coverage will only continue to increase with time.
+Cyber liability coverage is a vital but constantly evolving and often confusing form of insurance.
+With the increased frequency of hacks and breaches worldwide, collection firms are potentially attractive targets due to the large amount of stored consumer data with personally identifiable (PII) and protected health information (PHI).
+Cyber insurance has become a standard requirement for many collection contracts and association membership certifications.

-A cyber liability policy encompasses these two major categories of coverage, often supplying specific limits for each type of incident.
-A triggered claim, regardless of the incident, can involve two types of costs: first-party and third-party expenses.
+A cyber claim, regardless of the incident, can involve two types of costs: first-party and third-party expenses.
 First-party costs include any expenses of the company directly related to the breach including state regulated notification costs, reputation management, legal and network investigation costs, and the loss of income during a breach.
 Third-party costs cover expenses incurred from outside the company and may include legal defense, settlements, and regulatory fines and penalties.

-Breach notification cost, sometimes referred to as event management, is the limit of insurance designated to consumer notification in the event of a breach.
-Forty-eight states and some United States territories have enacted legislation requiring private entities to notify consumers of security breaches when their personally identifiable information is at risk.
+Breach notification cost, sometimes referred to as event management expense, is the limit of insurance designated to notify consumers in the event of a breach.
+Each state has passed legislation requiring private entities to notify consumers of security breaches when their personally identifiable information is compromised.
 State laws typically define compliance expectations and what is considered a breach.
-Often, written and mailed notification is required, which can be a large percentage of the costs paid by the carrier.
-Based on the number of individual’s records stored, notification costs alone can be a major expense.
+Often, written and mailed notification is required, which can become very costly in large numbers.

 Cyber extortion is the act of demanding payment by threat of data compromise, system lockdown, or other threats requiring a ransom.
-Cyber extortion has become more common, and often triggers multiple forms of coverage.
 Extortion coverage is the specific limit designed to pay demands and ransom.
 It may include forensic investigation costs and fees for consultants to help you guard against future incidents.

 Business interruption limits cover the loss of income and operations expenses when interrupted or suspended due to a breach of network security.
-For example, if an extortionist holds your system for ransom and you can’t conduct business or your system is shut down while trying to repair damage from a hack or virus, the business interruption limit would cover the lost income.
-Business Owners Policies (BOP) do often include a supplemental limit for business interruption costs, but most BOP’s exclude business interruption claims arising from a network security event.
+For example, if a hacker holds your system for ransom and you can’t conduct business, or your system is shut down while trying to repair damage, the business interruption limit would cover the lost income.
+General liability packages often include coverage for business interruption costs, but most of these exclude business interruption claims arising from a network security event.
 That makes this a critical coverage to have on your cyber policy.

 Regulatory/PCI fines coverage: